 We are happy to say that since arriving at Pegasus in 2018 Pip and Squeak have the run of the property, enjoying a pond, lots of pasture, and a safe place to sleep.
 They are now very happy ducks.

 Russian Pavlovskaya Hen.
-Ruskie came to Pegasus on October 7th 2020.
+Ruskie came to Pegasus in 2020.
 She had previously been living with other chickens who, for some unknown reason, pecked at her eyes until she became permanently blind.

 We are happy to share that she is settling in very nicely.
 We were all worried she would be very scared of things because of her history and blindness, but she is fearless.
 She loves to be held, pet, and cuddled and she is completely comfortable when the other ducks and chickens get close.
 All of our volunteers are already in love with her.

 RIP: We are sad to report that in November 2020 our beautiful Ruskie passed away due to medical complications.